 This cute curio cabinet became a liquor cabinet a few years ago after a fresh coat of paint.
 It has adjustable shelves and takes up minimal space in the kitchen.
 Now the curio cabinet is moving to another room so I can better utilize this area.

-As usual I like to rearrange and change things while the husband is out of town.
+As usual I like to rearrange and change things while the Mister is out of town.
 When he returned from a recent trip and spied the empty shelves, he was horror stuck.
 Not to worry, I didn’t let him suffer and showed him the new liquor cabinet.

 Turns out the secretary is a convenient place for storage, and I really like the look of the bottles and glassware on the shelves.
+We can even use this as an impromptu bar, but I think most of our bartending will remain in the kitchen.

 For now I shifted the books to the top shelf but those may find a new home, we’ll see.
 You may recognize the secretary from a recent post, How To Update Furniture With Liming Wax.
 Be sure to click over to see the before photos.